Kyle Anderson (basketball): San Antonio Spurs (2014–2018)

 Anderson participated in the Summer League again in 2016, and Spurs summer league coach Becky Hammon declared him the top player in the league.
 He averaged a league-high 23.7 points in three games in the Utah league, and followed up with averages of 18.5 points and six rebounds in two games in Las Vegas, when the Spurs sent him home after they were content he had nothing left to prove in the league.
 He played 72 games including 14 starts in 2016–17, but his overall performance regressed.
-The Spurs were eliminated from the playoffs in the Western Conference Finals, when Anderson scored a season-high 20 points and added seven rebounds and four steals in the season-ending Game 4 loss to the Golden State.
+The Spurs were eliminated from the playoffs in the Western Conference Finals, when Anderson scored a season-high 20 points and added seven rebounds and four steals in the season-ending Game 4 loss to Golden State.
 Without any Summer League commitments for the first time as a pro, Anderson wanted to build off of his Game 4 performance.
 Over the summer, he worked on finishing shots around the rim and getting in shape to be light enough to play at guard or small forward while also being strong enough to also play at power forward.

 With Leonard out an extended period with a quadriceps injury, Anderson began 2017–18 as a starter.
 On November 20, 2017, he had 13 points and a career-high 10 assists in a 96–85 win over the Atlanta Hawks.
 At Oklahoma City on December 3, Anderson started at power forward in place of a resting LaMarcus Aldridge when he suffered a grade 1 strain to the medial collateral ligament (MCL) of his left knee in the third quarter.
 He was subsequently ruled out for an estimated two weeks.
 Through 23 games, Anderson had been averaging career highs of 8.9 points, six rebounds and three assists.
 Popovich expected him to remain in the regular rotation even after Leonard returned.
 Anderson returned to action after missing eight games.
 In March 2018, he was moved to power forward as the Spurs went to a smaller lineup with Aldridge at center and Pau Gasol moving to the bench.
-On March 19, he was the first NBA player in the season to be scoreless and yet still post a +30 plus-minus rating in an 89–75 win over the Warriors.
+On March 19, he was the first NBA player in the season to be scoreless and yet still post a +30 plus–minus rating in an 89–75 win over the Warriors.
 With Leonard missing most of the season, Anderson made 67 starts and ended the season averaging career highs in minutes (26.7 per game), points (7.9), rebounds (5.4), assists (2.7), steals (1.6), blocks (0.8) and field goal percentage (52.7).